 A birth pain spectrum

-Lots of mums pointed out that a spectrum of experiences and pain levels were completely normal and that having realistic expectations was super important.
+Lots of mums pointed out that a spectrum of experiences and pain levels were completely normal and that having realistic expectations was important.

 “Surely the whole point is that it completely differs.
 It’s never going to beat a spa day but it’s awful for some and ok for others,” one mum noted.